 Drop that US Magazine and grab a copy of Wired: from iPods to RAZRs to TiVo and XBOX — personal tech products have evolved into the new celebrity.

-“They’re a personality,” said Marcus V. Colombano, partner in Avantgarde, a San Francisco technology, entertainment and design marketing firm.
+“They’re a personality,” said Marcus V. Colombano, a partner in Avantgarde, a San Francisco technology, entertainment and design marketing firm.
 “A phone, an iPod?each of these have a mystique about them.
 It has reflections of a person, it’s an extension of a person.”

-Technology, more specifically, products and devices, are earning a space in hearts and psyches typically reserved for movie stars, sports figures and rock gods.
+Technology, more specifically, products and devices, are earning a space in hearts and psyches typically reserved for movie stars, sports figures, and rock gods.

 Look no further than ten years ago for the first sign, when countless consumers camped out overnight to be the first to clutch a PlayStation 2.
 It reached a zenith last month, when Apple Computer unveiled the ROKR phone and its new iPod nano mp3 player in a headline news event.
 Neither product was particularly revolutionary.
 But the charge it gave people, bordered on ecstatic.